Top 07 REST API Alternatives & Competitors (2025)

 5. Developer Preferences: Developers may opt for an alternative to REST API based on familiarity or specific features they offer.

-Top 7 Alternatives To Rest APIs
+The Top 7 Best Alternatives To Rest APIs

 Here’s a list of 7 best REST API alternatives like GraphQL, gRPC, WebSockets, MQTT, EDA, FALCOR, and Serverless Functions that we’ll discuss below: